By Right of Purchase

 By Right of Purchase is a 1918 American silent drama film starring Norma Talmadge in a story produced by her husband Joseph Schenck.
 The film was distributed by Lewis J. Selznick's Select Pictures company.
 An up-and-coming actress and soon to be gossip columnist Hedda Hopper has a small role in this picture.

 Plot

-As described in a film magazine, against the promptings of her heart, Margot Hughes (Talmadge) marries Chadwick Himes (O'Brien) and completely ignores the fact that her husband is very much in love with her.
+As described in a film magazine, against the promptings of her heart, Margot Hughes marries Chadwick Himes and completely ignores the fact that her husband is very much in love with her.
 As a result, Chadwick comes to believe that it is impossible to win the love of his wife, and becomes cold towards her just as her love for him begins to awaken.
-There is a decided breach between them and when Margot takes up with Dick Derwent (Courtleigh), even though her husband forbids it, they break altogether.
+There is a decided breach between them and when Margot takes up with Dick Derwent, even though her husband forbids it, they break altogether.
 Through a friend Chadwick learns that his wife loves him.
 He goes to their home to beg for her forgiveness only to find it empty.
 He goes to his yacht for seclusion only to find Margot there, and they have a happy reunion.